WORKING-GROUPS (UPDATED 25 August 2017)

 The default method for arranging these groups is this: I compose them according to my own druthers.
-My aim is to facilitate valuable individual and collective experiences by organizing effective groups.
+My aim is to facilitate valuable individual and collective experiences by organizing effective groups, which are both diverse and harmonious.
 If you’re happy with this method, and would like to be assigned to a group, consider this: the more I know about you, the more nuanced your group placement will be.
-If you have preferences, interests, or concerns regarding group placement, please let me know. [firstname.lastname@example.org]
+If you have preferences, interests, or concerns regarding group placement, please let me know. [email@example.com]

 GROUPS MAY BE SELF-ORGANIZED

 If anyone would like to recruit collaborators and/or coordinate a group (or portion of a group) without my input, you are invited to do so.
 Potential collaborators should read and understand the Project Description, including the note regarding the COMMITMENT, reprinted here-

 Participation requires a modest, though not insignificant commitment.
 Please carefully consider the following, before committing: